stemoutreach/CodeCreateLab/Labs/1-SenseHat_Basic_Lab.md

-# 1 Sense Hat Basic Lab: Weather Warning Light – Challenge
+# 1 Sense Hat Basic Lab: Weather Warning Light

 Your Pi rover needs a **Weather Warning Light**.
 Use the Sense HAT to read the *temperature* and *humidity* every few seconds.